valkey-io/valkey-glide/java/DEVELOPER.md

     ```
 3. Build the Java wrapper (Choose a build option from the following and run it from the `java` folder):

-    1. Build in debug mode:
+    1. Enter the 'java' directory:
     ```bash
+    cd java
+    `
+    2. Build in debug mode:

+    ```bash
     ./gradlew :client:buildAll
     ```

-    2. Build in release mode:
+    3. Build in release mode:

     ```bash
     ./gradlew :client:buildAllRelease
     ```

+### Troubleshooting

+Some troubleshooting issues:

+Failed to find cargo after rustup: gradlew may need to be restarted to recognize the new path.
+If clearing the gradle cache doesn't work, you may need to restart your machine.
+If build fails because cargo build compiler fails, make sure submodules are updated using git submodule update.
+If protobuf 26.0 or earlier is detected, upgrade to the latest protobuf release.

 ### Test